ASKCOS/askcos-core/README.md

 * Resdesigned and consolidated forward prediction UI combining reaction condition prediction, forward synthesis prediction, and impurity prediction (MR !279).
 * Drawing tool added to Interactive Path Planner UI (MR !282).
 * The Interactive Path Planner now saves last used settings as a browser cookie, and more visualization settings are exposed to the user (MR !306).
 * Users can now initiate a tree builder search from the Interactive Path Planner (Issue #285; MR !299).
 Users can now initiate a tree builder job by clicking a new button on the Interactive Path Planner, rather than having to go to the tree builder page.
 Once the target smiles string has been entered into the Interactive Path Planner, the user simply clicks the “Build tree” button to start an asynchronous tree builder job.
-The user will receive a notification when the jobs finishes so they can view the results in a new tab.
+The user will receive a notification when the job(s) finish so they can view the results in a new tab.
 * Option added to automatically redirect to the Interactive Path Planner UI upon completion of tree builder (using new UI) (Issue #269).
 * Show building block source in the Interactive Path Planner and tree visualization UIs (Issue #270; MR !301).
 * Reaction precedents for new template sets can be viewed in the UI (MR !295).